-Definition of research in data analysis: According to LeCompte and Schensul, research data analysis is a process used by researchers for reducing data to a story and interpreting it to derive insights.
-A process where a large chunk of data is reduced in smaller fragments which make sense.
-Three major things take place during data analysis; data organization, data reduction through summarization and categorization, so that the patterns and themes in the data can be easily identified and linked.
-Data analysis can be done in both, top-down or bottom-up fashion.
+Definition of research in data analysis: According to LeCompte and Schensul, research data analysis is a process used by researchers to reduce data to a story and interpret it to derive insights.
+The data analysis process helps reduce a large chunk of data into smaller fragments, which makes sense.

-Marshall and Rossman, on the other hand, describe data analysis as a messy, ambiguous, and time-consuming, but a creative and fascinating process through which a mass of collected data is brought to order, structure and meaning.
+On the other hand, Marshall and Rossman describe data analysis as a messy, ambiguous, and time-consuming but creative and fascinating process through which a mass of collected data is brought to order, structure and meaning.

-We can simply say that “the data analysis and interpretation is a process representing the application of deductive and inductive logic to the research and data analysis ”.
+We can say that “the data analysis and data interpretation is a process representing the application of deductive and inductive logic to the research and data analysis.”

-Researchers rely heavily on data as they have a story to tell or problems to solve.
-It starts with a question and data is nothing but an answer to that question.
+Researchers rely heavily on data as they have a story to tell or research problems to solve.
+It starts with a question, and data is nothing but an answer to that question.
 But, what if there is no question to ask?
 Well!
-It is possible to explore data even without a question – the method is called as ‘Data Mining’ which often reveal some interesting patterns within the data that are worth exploring.
+It is possible to explore data even without a problem – we call it ‘Data Mining’, which often reveals some interesting patterns within the data that are worth exploring.

-Irrelevant to the type of data, researchers explore, their mission and audiences vision guide them to find the patterns so they could shape the story they want to tell.
-One of the major things expected from researchers while analyzing data is to stay open and remain unbiased towards unexpected patterns, expressions, and results.
-Remember, sometimes data analysis tells the most unexpected yet interesting stories that were not at all expected at the time of initiating data analysis.
+Irrelevant to the type of data researchers explore, their mission and audiences’ vision guide them to find the patterns to shape the story they want to tell.
+One of the essential things expected from researchers while analyzing data is to stay open and remain unbiased toward unexpected patterns, expressions, and results.
+Remember, sometimes, data analysis tells the most unforeseen yet exciting stories that were not expected when initiating data analysis.
 Therefore, rely on the data you have at hand and enjoy the journey of exploratory research.

-Every type of data has a rare quality of describing things if a certain value is assigned to it.
-For analysis, these values just need to be organized processed, and presented in a given context to make it useful.
-Data can be in different forms, here are the major data types
+Every kind of data has a rare quality of describing things after assigning a specific value to it.
+For analysis, you need to organize these values, processed and presented in a given context, to make it useful.
+Data can be in different forms; here are the primary data types.

-- Qualitative data: When the data presented has words and descriptions then we call it as qualitative data.
-Although you can observe this data, it is subjective and therefore harder to analyze this type of data, especially for comparison.
-Example: anything that describes, taste, experience, texture or an opinion is considered as a quality data.
-This type of data is usually collected through focus groups, personal interviews, or using open-ended questions in surveys.
+- Qualitative data: When the data presented has words and descriptions, then we call it qualitative data.
+Although you can observe this data, it is subjective and harder to analyze data in research, especially for comparison.
+Example: Quality data represents everything describing taste, experience, texture, or an opinion that is considered quality data.
+This type of data is usually collected through focus groups, personal qualitative interviews, qualitative observation or using open-ended questions in surveys.

-- Quantitative data: Any data that is expressed in numbers of numerical figures are called quantitative data.
-This type of data can be distinguished into categories, grouped, measured, calculated or ranked.
+- Quantitative data: Any data expressed in numbers of numerical figures are called quantitative data.
+This type of data can be distinguished into categories, grouped, measured, calculated, or ranked.
 Example: questions such as age, rank, cost, length, weight, scores, etc. everything comes under this type of data.
-You can present such data in graphical format, charts, or you can apply statistical analysis methods to this data.
-The (Outcomes Measurement Systems) OMS questionnaires in surveys is a major source of collecting numeric data.
+You can present such data in graphical format, charts, or apply statistical analysis methods to this data.
+The (Outcomes Measurement Systems) OMS questionnaires in surveys are a significant source of collecting numeric data.

-- Categorical data: A data that is presented in groups is called as categorical data.
-However, an item included in the categorical data cannot belong to more than one group at a time.
-Example: a person responding to a survey by telling his living style, marital status, smoking habit or drinking habit comes under the categorical data.
-Chi-square test is a common method used to analyze this data.
+- Categorical data: It is data presented in groups.
+However, an item included in the categorical data cannot belong to more than one group.
+Example: A person responding to a survey by telling his living style, marital status, smoking habit, or drinking habit comes under the categorical data.
+A chi-square test is a standard method used to analyze this data.

-Data analysis and research in qualitative data work little differently than the numerical data as the quality data is made up of words, descriptions, images, objects and sometimes symbols.
-Getting insight from such complicated data is a complicated process, hence is typically used for exploratory research and data analysis.
+Data analysis and qualitative data research work a little differently from the numerical data as the quality data is made up of words, descriptions, images, objects, and sometimes symbols.
+Getting insight from such complicated information is a complicated process.
+Hence it is typically used for exploratory research and data analysis.

-Keyword context is another widely used word-based technique.
-In this method, the researcher tries to understand the concept by analyzing the context in which a particular keyword is used.
-For example, researchers conducting research and data analysis for studying the concept of ‘diabetes’ amongst respondents might analyze the context of when and how the respondent has used or referred to the word ‘diabetes’.
+For example, researchers conducting research and data analysis for studying the concept of ‘diabetes’ amongst respondents might analyze the context of when and how the respondent has used or referred to the word ‘diabetes.’

 Metaphors can be used to reduce the data pile and find patterns in it so that it becomes easier to connect data with theory.

-Variable Partitioning is another technique used to split variables so that researchers are able to find more coherent descriptions and explanations from the huge data.
+Variable Partitioning is another technique used to split variables so that researchers can find more coherent descriptions and explanations from the enormous data.

-Widely accepted and most commonly used the technique for data analysis in research.
-It can be used to analyze the documented information from text, images, and some times from the physical items also.
+- Content Analysis: It is widely accepted and the most frequently employed technique for data analysis in research methodology.
+It can be used to analyze the documented information from text, images, and sometimes from the physical items.
 It depends on the research questions to predict when and where to use this method.

-This is a method used to analyze content gathered from various sources.
-Here the source can be personal interviews, field observation, and surveys.
-Majority of times stories or opinions shared by people are focused to find answers to the research questions.
+- Narrative Analysis: This method is used to analyze content gathered from various sources such as personal interviews, field observation, and surveys.
+The majority of times, stories, or opinions shared by people are focused on finding answers to the research questions.

-Similar to narrative analysis, discourse analysis is used to analyze the interactions with people.
-Nevertheless, this particular method takes into consideration the social context under which or within which the communication between the researcher and respondent takes place.
+- Discourse Analysis: Similar to narrative analysis, discourse analysis is used to analyze the interactions with people.
+Nevertheless, this particular method considers the social context under which or within which the communication between the researcher and respondent takes place.
 In addition to that, discourse analysis also focuses on the lifestyle and day-to-day environment while deriving any conclusion.

-When you want to explain why a certain phenomenon happened, then using grounded theory for analyzing quality data is the best resort.
-Grounded theory is applied to study data about the host of similar cases happening in different settings.
+- Grounded Theory: When you want to explain why a particular phenomenon happened, then using grounded theory for analyzing quality data is the best resort.
+Grounded theory is applied to study data about the host of similar cases occurring in different settings.
 When researchers are using this method, they might alter explanations or produce new ones until they arrive at some conclusion.

-The first stage in research and data analysis is to prepare it for the analysis so that the nominal data can be converted into something meaningful.
-Data preparation consists of four phases
+The first stage in research and data analysis is to make it for the analysis so that the nominal data can be converted into something meaningful.
+Data preparation consists of the below phases.

 Phase I: Data Validation

-Data validation is done to understand if the collected data sample is in accordance with the pre-set standards or it is a biased data sample.
-It is again divided into four different stages
+Data validation is done to understand if the collected data sample is per the pre-set standards, or it is a biased data sample again divided into four different stages

-- Fraud: To ensure each response to the survey or the questionnaire is recorded by an actual human being
+- Fraud: To ensure an actual human being records each response to the survey or the questionnaire

-- Screening: To ensure each participant or respondent is selected or chosen in compliance with the research criteria
+- Screening: To make sure each participant or respondent is selected or chosen in compliance with the research criteria

 - Procedure: To ensure ethical standards were maintained while collecting the data sample

-- Completeness: To ensure the respondent either answered all the questions in the online survey or the interviewer has asked all the questions devised in the questionnaire.
+- Completeness: To ensure that the respondent has answered all the questions in an online survey.
+Else, the interviewer had asked all the questions devised in the questionnaire.

 Phase II: Data Editing

-More often a large research data sample comes loaded with errors.
-Respondents sometimes fill in some fields incorrectly or sometimes skips them accidentally.
-Data editing is a process wherein the researchers have to confirm that the provided data is free of such errors and for that they need to conduct basic checks and outlier checks to edit the raw edit and make it ready for analysis.
+More often, an extensive research data sample comes loaded with errors.
+Respondents sometimes fill in some fields incorrectly or sometimes skip them accidentally.
+Data editing is a process wherein the researchers have to confirm that the provided data is free of such errors.
+They need to conduct necessary checks and outlier checks to edit the raw edit and make it ready for analysis.

 Phase III: Data Coding

-Out of all three, this is the most important phase of data preparation which is associated with grouping and assigning values to the survey responses.
-Suppose a survey is completed with a 1000 sample size, then the researcher will create an age bracket to distinguish the respondents based on their age.
-Thus, it becomes easier to analyze small data buckets rather than to deal with the large data pile.
+Out of all three, this is the most critical phase of data preparation associated with grouping and assigning values to the survey responses.
+If a survey is completed with a 1000 sample size, the researcher will create an age bracket to distinguish the respondents based on their age.
+Thus, it becomes easier to analyze small data buckets rather than deal with the massive data pile.

-This method is used to describe basic features in data in such a meaningful way that pattern in the data starts making sense.
-Nevertheless, the descriptive analysis does not go beyond making conclusions beyond the amount of data analyzed or to reach conclusions beyond any hypothesis researchers have made so far.
-Here are a few major types of descriptive analysis methods
+This method is used to describe the basic features of versatile types of data in research.
+It presents the data in such a meaningful way that pattern in the data starts making sense.
+Nevertheless, the descriptive analysis does not go beyond making conclusions.
+The conclusions are again based on the hypothesis researchers have formulated so far.
+Here are a few major types of descriptive analysis methods.

 Measures of Frequency